By 37Design |

 What is the maximum file size for WordPress photo uploads?

 This depends on your hosting provider's PHP configuration, not the app you use.
 Common limits are 2MB, 8MB, 32MB, or 64MB.
-You can check your limit by going to Media > Add New in your WordPress admin — it will show the maximum upload file size.
+You can check your limit by going to Media > Add New in your WordPress admin, and it will show the maximum upload file size.
 If you need to increase it, contact your host or modify your php.ini settings.

 Do these apps work with WordPress.com sites?